Lesson Plans, Figurative Language,

-NEXUS SUPPLEMENTS can be accessed under the LESSON PLANS menu.
-Both the FREE supplements and the FOR-A-FEE supplements include lesson plans.
-NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied or downloaded.
+NEXUS Supplements can be accessed under the SUPPLEMENTS menu.
+NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied, photographed or downloaded.

-e provide free interdisciplinary Macbeth lesson plans and interdisciplinary activities for all subjects with class-set orders of Macbeth and the Dark Ages.
+e provide free interdisciplinary Macbeth lesson plans with interdisciplinary activities for all subjects with class-set orders of Macbeth and the Dark Ages.

-Downloadable Macbeth vocabulary exercises and quizzes, plot quizzes and the Macbeth Test are available in the NEXUS store.
+Macbeth vocabulary exercises and quizzes, plot quizzes and the Macbeth Test will soon be available.